-You can synchronize your Google Calendar events with your FacileThings Calendar.
-To do this, first you have to connect both applications using the Google Calendar connection box in the Integration section of your Account.
+You can sync your FacileThings Calendar with your Google calendars.
+To do this you have to connect both applications using the “Calendars” connection box that you will see in the Integration section of your Account.

-Once you give permission to FacileThings to access your Google Calendar data, the following box will appear with which you can add a calendar from your account to synchronize:
+Once you give FacileThings permissions to access your Google Calendar data, the following box will appear with which you can add a calendar from your account to synchronize:

 When you connect a Google calendar there is a first synchronization, which can take some time if you have many items in the FacileThings calendar or in the Google calendar itself.
-From there, only each modification that takes place will be synchronized.
+From there, only each modification that takes place will be synced.